GIJack/disk-image-scripts/docs/template.rc format spec.md

 --------
 The following keys are recognized as metadata:

+OSTYPE			Name of Linux Distro.
+For use with cloud-init, and must
+			use same format.
+As of now only "arch" is supported

 FILEFORMAT		Interger with what version of this spec this is using.
+			Relevant to OSTYPE.

 0	pre-release experimental

 --> PROJECT